 The American Pitbull Terrier and the American Bully are both very similar dogs, and that’s because they are both Pitbull-type dogs.
-People often confuse the two.
-Yes, even all the Pitbull lovers out there!
-But there are a few differences that set two dogs apart.
+People often confuse the two and even ask if the Pitbull and American Bully are the exact same dog breed.
+Even all the Pitbull lovers out there can sometimes get confused.
+Thankfully, there are a few differences that set the two dogs apart.

 If you are here because you cannot decide between these two popular pups, you’ve come to the right place!
 You’ll learn about both dogs, starting with their history.
-You’ll also learn which dog is a better fit for which lifestyles.
+You’ll also learn which dog is a better fit for which lifestyle.
 Both dogs can make awesome family pets; they just need the right family to do so.
-Let’s jump in and compare these two pups, by taking a look at their differences & similardfities.
+Let’s jump in and get to our Pitbull vs. American Bully comparison by taking a look at their differences and similarities.

 - Height 17 – 21 inches (F & M)